Letters: Mental Health And The Military, 'The Talk'

 NEAL CONAN, HOST:

 One race was afraid of the other.
 One race dominated the other.
 One race diminished the other's worth.
 But the two races appeared identical to me.
-Southern Russians and Chechnyans(ph), along with everyone else in the region, looked like regular white people, yet the racism is every bit as strong.
+Southern Russians and Chechnyans, along with everyone else in the region, looked like regular white people, yet the racism is every bit as strong.
 The difference between us and them, in the local discussion, was simply on where they were born.
-To us, this reinforced the exact argument the guest was making.
-This is all in our heads.
+To us, this reinforced the exact argument the guest was making - this is all in our heads.

 As always, if you have a correction, comment or question for us, the best way to reach us is by email.
-The address: firstname.lastname@example.org.
-Please, let us know where you're writing from and give us some help on how to pronounce your name.
+The address: email@example.com.
+Please, let us know where you're writing from, and give us some help on how to pronounce your name.
 And if you're on Twitter, you can follow us there, @totn.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.